steno1/taskManagementApp/README.md

 DailyTaskApp Documentation
+N/B you can view the site @ https://dailytaskapp.onrender.com/landing

-Welcome to the comprehensive documentation for DailyTaskApp, a cutting-edge user management and task tracking application that empowers users to efficiently manage tasks and enhance productivity.
-This documentation provides an in-depth overview of the app's features, architecture, setup, and usage, showcasing its industry-standard practices and impressive capabilities.
+Welcome to the comprehensive documentation for DailyTaskApp,

+a cutting-edge user management and task tracking application that empowers users to efficiently manage tasks and enhance productivity.

+This documentation provides an in-depth overview of the app's features, architecture, setup, and usage,

+showcasing its industry-standard practices and impressive capabilities.

 Table of Contents
 Introduction